 Biography

-Twila Fraser-Hewlett is a BFA Drama student in the New Studio on Broadway at the renowned Tisch School for the Arts, New York University.
-This past summer of 2024, Twila attended the British American Drama Academy (BADA) at Oxford University, where she participated in the Midsummer at Oxford Summer program, a Shakespeare training program affiliated with the Yale and Julliard Schools of Drama.
-She is a three-time alumna of the prestigious Interlochen Summer Arts camp, where she received the coveted Maddy Award for her performance as Mother in Ragtime.
+In the summer of 2024, Twila attended the British American Drama Academy (BADA) at Oxford University, where she participated in the Midsummer at Oxford Summer program, a Shakespeare training program affiliated with the Yale and Juilliard Schools of Drama.
+She is a three-time alumna of the prestigious Interlochen Summer Arts camp, where she received the coveted Maddy Award and the National Youth Arts Award for her performance as Mother in Ragtime.

 Since 2020, Twila has been producing art, transforming her living room into a dance floor, studio, lesson space, music hall, and stage.
 She frequently creates work and collaborates with her peers, taking on roles as a director, choreographer, and producer.